utsb-fmm/bipartisan-set-matlab/README.md

 # bipartisan-set-matlab

-Matlab program to compute the Bipartisan set, also known as the essential set.
+Matlab program to compute the Bipartisan set, also known as the essential set, or the Rock-Paper-Scissors like game optimal strategy.

 To have examples, just type 'demo' in Matlab.